 SECTION 1 1

 MISSION, HISTORY, AND GENERAL ORGANIZATION 1

 1.1 Statement of University Mission 1

 1.2 History and Development of the Institution 1

 1.3 Statement of Community Values 2

 1.4 Statement of Guinding Principles on Diversity and Inclusion 3

 1.5 Statement of Rights and Responsibilities 3

 1.6 The Board of Visitors 4

 1.7 Administrative Structure

 1.7.1 President

-1.7.3 Vice President for Administration and Finance and Chief Financial Officer
+1.7.2 Provost and Chief Academic Officer

 1.7.4 Vice President for Advancement

 1.7.5 Vice President for Student Affairs and Chief Student Affairs Officer

 1.8 Role of College Deans 5

 1.9 Role of Department Chairs 5

-1.9.1 Appointments, Terms, and Compensation 5
+1.9.1 Appointments, Terms, and Compensation

 1.9.2 Duties

 1.9.3 Reporting and Evaluation

 1.9.4 Continuity and/or Termination of Department Chair Appointments 6

 1.10 Departmental Structure

 1.10.1 Department Meetings

 1.10.2 Department Committees 7

 1.11 Applicability of the Faculty Handbook

 1.11.1 Current version.

-O

 1.11.2 Official version

-1.11.2 Official version

 1.11.3 The Faculty Handbook and terms of employment 8

-1.11.3 The Faculty Handbook and terms of employment

-1.11.3 The Faculty Handbook and terms of employment
+1.12 Amending the Faculty Handbook

+1.12.1 Amending sections 1 - 7 of the Faculty Handbook

+1.12.2 Changes to section 8 of the Faculty Handbook 9

+1.12.3 Changes to appendices included in the Faculty Handbook 9

 1.12.4 Enacting amendments 9

 SECTION 2 10

 GOVERNANCE 10

 2.1 The General Faculty 10

 2.1.1 Definition of the General Faculty 10

 2.1.2 Regular Meetings of the General Faculty

 2.1.3 Special General Faculty Meetings

 2.1.4 Voting Privileges at Meetings of the General Faculty

 2.1.5 General Procedures for Meetings of the General Faculty

 2.1.6 Meeting Rules

 2.1.7 Committee of the Whole

 2.1.8 Quorum 11

 2.2 Role of the Faculty in University Governance 11

 2.2.1 Authority and Responsibility of the Faculty

-2.2.2 Final Authority of Faculty Action
+2.2.2 Final Authority of Faculty Action.

 2.2.3 Constraints on Faculty Action

 2.2.4 Action by the President in Areas of Authority Delegated to the Faculty

 2.3 The University Faculty Council

-2.3.1 Purpose of the University Faculty Council (UFC) 12
+2.3.1 Purpose of the University Faculty Council (UFC)

-2.3.2 UFC Duties 12
+2.3.2 UFC Duties

-2.3.3 UFC Authority 13
+2.3.3 UFC Authority

 2.3.4 Membership and Organization of the UFC

-2.3.5 UFC Officers 14
+2.3.5 UFC Officers

 2.3.6 UFC Meetings 15

-4.4

-2.4 University Faculty Committees
+2.4 University Faculty Committees 16

 2.4.1 Organization of University Standing Committees and Faculty Advisory

 2.4.2 Authority of University Standing and Faculty Advisory Committees

 2.4.3 Meetings of University Standing and Faculty Advisory Committees

 2.4.4 University Ad Hoc Committees

 2.4.5 Administrative Advisory Committees

 2.4.6 Councils

-2.4.7 Boards 19
+2.4.7 Boards

+19

-2.5 Organization of Standing University Faculty Committees 20
+2.5 Organization of Standing University Faculty Committees

 2.5.1 Appointment of Members to Standing Committees

-2.5.2 Election of Members to Standing Committees
+2.5.2 Election of Members to Standing Committees 20

-2.6 Membership and Duties of University Standing Committees
+2.6 Membership and Duties of University Standing Committees 2.1

 2.6.1 University Academic Affairs Committee

-2.6.2 University Curriculum Committee 22
+2.6.2 University Curriculum Committee